pwndoc/pwndoc/docs/docxtemplate.md

 ### fromTo

-Display "From ... to ..." dates nicely, removing redundant information when the start and end date occur during the same month or year.
+Display *"From ... to ..."* dates nicely, removing redundant information when the start and end dates occur during the same month or year.

 To internationalize or customize the resulting string, associate the desired output to the strings `"from {0} to {1}"` and `"on {0}"` in your Pwndoc translate file.
 Date formating relies on the locale name provided as second parameter.